magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-email.md

 <h2>Overview</h2>

 Email templates are not bound to design themes, but creating a custom theme for a store most likely will include customization of email templates as well.
-Even if use the default templates, there is a change you will definitely need to make; namely you should change the logo used in these templates (by default the Magento logo is used).
+Even if use the default templates, there is a change you will definitely need to make; namely you should change the logo used in these templates which is the Magento logo by default.

 This topic describes how to change the default logo used in default email templates, how to further customize email templates and apply them for a store.